Sexuality of Adolf Hitler: Historical accounts

 Hitler's sex life has long been the subject of speculation and rumours, many of which were invented or "spiced up" by his political enemies.
 While the sexual preferences of many members of Hitler's inner circle are known, conclusive evidence of Hitler's sexuality is lacking.
 The evidence that exists about Hitler's private life is largely from people in his inner circle, such as his adjutants, his secretaries, Albert Speer, the Wagner family, and others.
 There is evidence that he had infatuations with several women, as well as evidence of his antipathy to homosexuality, and no evidence that he engaged in homosexual behaviour.
-British historian Sir Ian Kershaw describes him as being repelled by personal contact and sexual activity, including homosexuality and prostitution, especially as a young man in Vienna.
+Kershaw describes him as being repelled by personal contact and sexual activity, including homosexuality and prostitution, especially as a young man in Vienna.
 He was afraid of contracting a sexually transmitted infection.

 Kershaw notes that as a soldier during the First World War, Hitler did not take part in discussions of sex with his comrades.
 When teased about his celibacy during this period, Hitler responded by saying "I'd die of shame looking for sex with a French girl," and "Have you no German sense of honour left at all?"
 When asked by a comrade if he had ever loved a girl, Hitler replied "I've never had time for anything like that, and I'll never get round to it."

 Relationships with women

 Hitler created a public image of a celibate man without a domestic life, dedicated entirely to his political mission.
 He considered himself to be attractive to women, partly because of his position of power.
 Speer recalled him stating a preference for unintelligent women who would not challenge him about his work or prevent him from relaxing in his leisure time.
 Kershaw speculates that Hitler preferred younger women who were easy to dominate and mould.
 He notes that at least three of Hitler's close female associates (Eva Braun, Geli Raubal, and Maria Reiter) were far younger than himself: Braun was 23 years younger, Raubal was 19 years younger, and Reiter was 21 years his junior.

-Ernst Hanfstaengl, one of the members of Hitler's inner circle in the early years in Munich, wrote that "I felt Hitler was a case of a man who was neither fish, flesh nor fowl, neither fully homosexual nor fully heterosexual ...
+Ernst Hanfstaengl, one of the members of Hitler's inner circle in the early years in Munich, wrote that "I felt Hitler was a case of a man who was neither fish, flesh nor fowl, neither fully homosexual nor fully heterosexual...
 I had formed the firm conviction that he was impotent, the repressed, masturbating type."
 Nevertheless, Hanfstaengl was convinced enough of Hitler's heterosexuality that he unsuccessfully tried to encourage a romantic relationship between Hitler and Martha Dodd, daughter of the American ambassador.
 According to Hanfstaengl, filmmaker Leni Riefenstahl tried to begin a relationship with Hitler early on, but he turned her down.
 Magda Goebbels invited Hitler to parties to encourage him to meet women, but he showed no interest.
 When pro-Nazi foreign women like Unity Mitford visited, Hitler usually lectured them about politics.